lightbend/fdp-sample-applications/README.md

 The project is organized as several modules:

 * `akkastreamssvc` - Akka Streams implementation of model serving
-* `client` - Data and model loader used to run either Akka or Kafka streams application
+* `publisher` - Data and model loader used to run either Akka or Kafka streams application
 * `configuration` - Shared configurations and InfluxDB support (see [prerequisites](#Prerequisites))
 * `model` - Implementation of both Tensorflow anf PMML models.
 * `protobufs` - Shared models in protobuf format.